 Why participate these competitions at a young age

-The key is not the final score report but to learn from the preparation process and to help students better understand themselves, such as what they are good at and what to improve.
-Global math competitions like American Mathematics Competitions or Australian Mathematics Competition also work as benchmarks to know where you stand among worldwide peers.
+The key is not the final score report, but rather the learning that takes place during the preparation process.
+This helps students gain a better understanding of their strengths and areas for improvement.
+Global math competitions, such as the American Mathematics Competitions or Australian Mathematics Competition, can serve as benchmarks for students to see where they stand among worldwide peers.

 Advantages of preparing math competitions

-- Getting an advantage in the college application process
+- Gaining an advantage in the college application process by demonstrating strong mathematical abilities can open doors to opportunities.

-- Practicing standard common core curriculum in a fun and supportive environment
+- Practicing the standard Common Core curriculum in a fun and supportive environment can help students enjoy learning and improve their math skills.

 American Mathematics Competition

-Host by MAA (Mathematical Association of America) since 1950, American Mathematics Competitions, AMC, are a series of examinations and curriculum materials that build problem-solving skills and mathematical knowledge in middle and high school students.
-Starting with approximately 200 schools to around 6,000 students in the New York area only, now, the competition has grown to over 300,000 students participating annually, in over 4,000 schools.
+The American Mathematics Competitions, AMC have been hosted by MAA (Mathematical Association of America) since 1950.
+These competitions, along with accompanying curriculum materials, are designed to develop problem-solving skills and mathematical knowledge in middle and high school students.
+What began as an event with around 200 schools and 6,000 students in the New York area has now grown to over 300,000 participants annually, representing over 4,000 schools nationwide.

-There are 5 types of AMC competitions: AMC 8 (middle school level), AMC 10/12 (high school level), AIME (high scoring AMC 10/12 participants), USAMO/ USAJMO (high scoring AIME participants), and Putnam (undergraduate college students in the United States and Canada).
+There are five types of AMC competitions: AMC 8 (middle school level), AMC 10/12 (high school level), AIME (for high-scoring AMC 10/12 participants), USAMO/USAJMO (for high-scoring AIME participants), and Putnam (for undergraduate college students in the United States and Canada).
+For the purpose of this discussion, we will focus on AMC 10 and 12.

-There are 5 types of AMC competitions: AMC 8 (middle school level), AMC 10/12 (high school level), AIME (high scoring AMC 10/12 participants), USAMO/ USAJMO (high scoring AIME participants), and Putnam (undergraduate college students in the United States and Canada).
+There are five types of AMC competitions: AMC 8 (middle school level), AMC 10/12 (high school level), AIME (for high-scoring AMC 10/12 participants), USAMO/USAJMO (for high-scoring AIME participants), and Putnam (for undergraduate college students in the United States and Canada).
+For the purpose of this discussion, we will focus on AMC 10 and 12.

 Australian Mathematics Competition

-Australian Mathematics Competition, (also known as AMC, same initial as the U.S. one, American Mathematics Competitions) is an engaging 30-problem competition that demonstrates the importance and relevance of mathematics in students' everyday lives; it is open to students in years 3 to 12.
-The competition is held usually in August, with five divisions: Middle Primary (years 3–4), Upper Primary (years 5–6), Junior (years 7–8), Intermediate (years 9–10) and Senior (years 11–12).
-Here's a quick assessment to see which level fits your kids best.
+The Australian Mathematics Competition, also known as the AMC, is an engaging competition consisting of 30 problems that highlight the importance and relevance of mathematics in students' everyday lives.
+It is open to students in years 3 to 12.
+The competition is typically held in August and features five divisions: Middle Primary (years 3–4), Upper Primary (years 5–6), Junior (years 7–8), Intermediate (years 9–10), and Senior (years 11–12).
+If you're unsure about which level is most suitable for your children, we provide a quick assessment to help determine the appropriate division.

 United Kingdom Mathematics Trust Challenges

-Host by United Kingdom Mathematics Trust, its biggest competitions are the Junior (Year 8/ Grade 7 or below), Intermediate (Year 11/ Grade 10 or below) and Senior (Year 13/ Grade 12 or below) Mathematical Challenges, which have over 700 000 entries each year.
-The highest-scoring students will be invited to take part in follow-on rounds such as the Junior, Grey, Pink and Senior Kangaroos and the Junior, Cayley, Hamilton and Maclaurin Olympiads.
-High scorers in the Senior Mathematical Challenge will be invited to sit the British Mathematical Olympiad Round 1, which feeds in to the training and selection of the team to represent the UK at the prestigious International Mathematical Olympiad, the annual Olympic games of mathematics, and other international competitions.
+Hosted by the United Kingdom Mathematics Trust, its biggest competitions include the Junior (Year 8/ Grade 7 or below), Intermediate (Year 11/ Grade 10 or below) and Senior (Year 13/ Grade 12 or below) Mathematical Challenges, which attract over 700 000 entries each year.
+The highest-scoring students are invited to take part in follow-on rounds such as the Junior, Grey, Pink,and Senior Kangaroos as well as well as the Junior, Cayley, Hamilton, and Maclaurin Olympiads.
+High scorers in the Senior Mathematical Challenge are invited to sit the British Mathematical Olympiad Round 1, which feeds into the training and selection of the team to represent the UK at the prestigious International Mathematical Olympiad, an annual competition regarded as the Olympic games of Mathematics, as well as other international competitions.